-Frontera May Purchase up to 6,532,400 Common Shares Representing Approximately 10% of the Company's Public Float
+Frontera May Purchase up to 4,787,976 Common Shares, Representing Approximately 10% of the Company's Public Float

-TORONTO, Oct.
-16, 2019 /CNW/ - Frontera Energy Corporation (TSX: FEC) ("Frontera" or the "Company") announces that the Toronto Stock Exchange (the "TSX") has accepted its notice to renew its normal course issuer bid (the "NCIB") for its common shares (the "Common Shares").
+CALGARY, AB, March 15, 2022 /CNW/ - Frontera Energy Corporation (TSX: FEC) ("Frontera" or the "Company") announces that the Toronto Stock Exchange (the "TSX") has accepted its notice to initiate a normal course issuer bid (the "NCIB") for its common shares (the "Common Shares"), upon the expiry of its current normal course issuer bid on March 16, 2022.

-Pursuant to the NCIB, Frontera may purchase up to 6,532,400 Common Shares during the twelve-month period commencing October 18, 2019 and ending October 17, 2020, representing approximately 10% of the Company's "public float" (as such term is defined by the policies of the TSX) as at October 7, 2019.
-As at October 7, 2019, there were 97,957,506 Common shares issued and outstanding of which 65,324,003 constitute the "public float", calculated in accordance with the rules of the TSX.
+Pursuant to the NCIB, Frontera may purchase up to 4,787,976 Common Shares during the 12-month period commencing March 17, 2022, and ending March 16, 2023, representing approximately 10% of the Company's "public float" (as calculated in accordance with the TSX rules) as at March 7, 2022.
+As at March 7, 2022, there were 94,449,994 Common Shares issued and outstanding of which 47,879,767 constitute the "public float", calculated in accordance with the rules of the TSX.
 There are no persons acting jointly or in concert with the Company in respect of the NCIB.

-The average daily trading volume of Frontera's Common Shares was 203,258 Common Shares over the period between April 1, 2019 and September 30, 2019.
-Consequently, daily purchases through the facilities of the TSX will be limited 50,814 common shares, other than block purchase exceptions.
+The average daily trading volume of the Common Shares was 117,083 Common Shares over the period between September 1, 2021 and February 28, 2022.
+Consequently, daily purchases through the facilities of the TSX will be limited to 29,270 Common Shares, other than block purchase exceptions.

-The indenture, dated as of June 25, 2018, as amended, pursuant to which US$350 million aggregate principal amount of 9.70% senior notes of the Company due 2023 were issued (the "Indenture"), imposes certain restrictions on the Company's ability to repurchase its Common Shares.
-However, based on other provisions of the Indenture, the Company expects that it will not be restricted from completing the purchases under the NCIB.
+The Company's indenture, dated as of June 21, 2021, pursuant to which US$400 million aggregate principal amount of 7.875% senior notes of the Company due 2028 were issued (the "Indenture"), imposes certain restrictions on the Company's ability to repurchase its Common Shares.
+However, based on other provisions of the Indenture, the Company is not currently restricted from completing the purchases under the NCIB.

-Under its normal course issuer bid that expired on July 17, 2019, Frontera was authorized to repurchase for cancellation 5,000,583 Common Shares and Frontera purchased for cancellation 2,684,605 Common Shares between July 18, 2018 and July 17, 2019 at a volume weighted average price of $13.6835 per share, excluding brokerage fees.
-Purchases were made on the open market.
+Under its normal course issuer bid that will expire on March 16, 2022, Frontera sought and obtained approval from the TSX to repurchase for cancellation 5,197,612 Common Shares.
+As at March 7, 2022, Frontera had purchased for cancellation 4,051,100 Common Shares at a volume weighted average price of $7.09 per share, excluding brokerage fees.
+Frontera made the purchases on the open market.

-Frontera Energy Corporation is a Canadian public company and a leading explorer and producer of crude oil and natural gas, with operations focused in South America.
-The Company has a diversified portfolio of assets with interests in more than 40 exploration and production blocks in Colombia, Peru, Ecuador and Guyana.
-The Company's strategy is focused on sustainable growth in production and reserves.
-Frontera is committed to conducting business safely, in a socially and environmentally responsible manner.
-Frontera's common shares trade on the Toronto Stock Exchange under the ticker symbol "FEC".
+Frontera Energy Corporation is a Canadian public company involved in the exploration, development, production, transportation, storage and sale of oil and natural gas in South America, including related investments in both upstream and midstream facilities.
+The Company has a diversified portfolio of assets with interests in 34 exploration and production blocks in Colombia, Ecuador and Guyana, and pipeline and port facilities in Colombia.
+Frontera is committed to conducting business safely and in a socially, environmentally and ethically responsible manner.

 Cautionary Note Concerning Forward-Looking Statements